huxvie/Discord-webhook-protector/README.md

+# I will upload the databse export in a few days
 # Discord Webhook Protector

 This is a simple discord webhook protector mostly written in php. (yes it has a backdoor)